ipns-link/forum/static-gateway/Static Manifest Gateways.md

 #### index.html
 ```
-<src="CID of js-ipfs script/other link to js-ipfs script">...
+<script="CID of js-ipfs script/other link to js-ipfs script">...

 <input>Please enter the ciphertext password...</input>